usgpeople/USG.Authorization/README.md

 Static whitelists are read once at first use and not updated.

-Hosted whitelists are fetched for every request with a single `HttpClient` instance which will cache responses as allowed by the response headers.
-It is advisable to configure the server hosting the whitelist appropriately.
+Hosted whitelists are fetched for every request with a single `HttpClient` instance which will cache responses as allowed by the response headers, defaulting to 5 minutes.

 Custom whitelist providers are called for every request and are responsible for any desired caching behaviour.